dspangenberg/dspangenberg/README.md

 After several years of developing full-stack in JavaScript (Adonis JS, Vue.js), I am currently dusting off my PHP and Laravel knowledge.

-Following a long time as a freelancer, I am looking for exciting projects or for permanent employment in the SaaS in the Cologne/Bonn metropolitan area.
+Following a long time as a freelancer, I am looking for exciting projects or for permanent employment in the SaaS sector in the Cologne/Bonn metropolitan area.